section-engineering-education/engineering-education/content/articles/building-qr-code-authentication-system/index.md

 With the popularity of QR Codes, they have found their applications in various real-world fields, such as
 - Inventory tracking and management systems.
-- Aunthentification systems for user identification.
+- Authentication systems for user identification.
-- By sharing payment information, payment information can be shared across the retail and manufacturing industries.
+- Payment information can be shared across the retail and manufacturing industries by sharing payment information.
 - Sharing photos, links, media, phone numbers

 ### Scanning QR Codes